Educational psychology privacy notice

 - teams within KCC working to improve outcomes for children and young people

-- commissioned providers of local authority services (such as education services)
+- commissioned providers of local authority services (such as education services and commissioned education psychology services)

 - your child’s school/setting